 - Fridays in the Natatorium from 9:00 a.m. – 11 a.m.

-- Summer Adult Fitness Tuesday and Thursday in Gym #6 of the Natatorium from 9 a.m. – 10:30 p.m.
+- Summer Adult Fitness Tuesdays and Thursdays in Gym #6 of the Natatorium from 9 a.m. – 10:30 p.m.

 Members of the community are welcome to enroll in the Adapted Fitness and Personal Training courses.
 Participation requires status as a special, guest or degree earning student.
 Guest students are allowed to participate at a greatly reduced fee and those students who receive disability benefits might be eligible to have tuition fees waived entirely.
 If interested, you may contact Tim Gattenby.

 In addition to becoming a special or guest student, community members who wish to become involved must meet with Tim Gattenby the Adapted Physical Education Coordinator.
-During this meeting you will be able to discuss and describe what your goals would be during your participation for the session.
-Be prepared to discuss a health history, medications, current or past treatments and services.
+During this meeting, you will be able to discuss and describe what your goals would be during your participation in the session.
+Be prepared to discuss health history, medications, current or past treatments and services.
 Tim can be reached at email@example.com.